 Huaraz isn’t the most popular destination in Peru.
-In fact, many people haven’t heard of the small city that lies several hours north of Lima.
+In fact, many people haven’t heard of the small city several hours north of Lima.
 But, that doesn’t mean it shouldn’t be on your list.
 Huaraz, Peru provides access to some of the most incredible views of the Andes, beautiful treks, rich culture, tasty food, and more.
 If you love hiking, climbing, camping, fishing, and other outdoor activities, you will definitely want to make a stop here.

 Getting There and Away